Exploring Poulsbo, Washington’s Tiny Slice of Norway - Even When It Rains!

 11. Have Fun with Ceramic Painting

-Dancing Brush Studio
+- Dancing Brush Studio

-Address: 18846 Front St NE, Poulsbo, WA 98370
+- Address: 18846 Front St NE, Poulsbo, WA 98370

 Unleash your creativity with ceramic painting.
 It’s a fun activity for all ages and a wonderful way to make a personalized souvenir.

-12. Explore the Sea Discovery Center
+12. Explore the SEA Discovery Center

 13. Try Local Dining

-The Paella Bar, JJ’s Fish House, and The Loft are popular choices for lunch or dinner.
+The Paella Bar, JJ’s Fish House, and The Loft are also popular choices for lunch or dinner.
 Let us know in the comments which one you think lives up to the hype!

 14. Discover the Local Art Scene

-Poulsbo Art Galleries
+- Poulsbo Art Galleries

-Address: Front Street NE
+- Address: Front Street NE

 Check out the interesting exhibits in Poulsbo’s galleries—they're everywhere in town.
 Some well-known ones include Front Street Gallery, Verksted Gallery, and Carrie Goller Gallery.
 You'll see a variety of paintings, sculptures, and installations, and you can even join in on some interactive art activities.